InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Virtual Tour

-**Property Virtual Tour Settings** are located in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Virtual Tour**.
+**Property Virtual Tour Settings** are located in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Virtual Tour**.
 You can either choose to display the virtual tour or hide it.

 ![Property Virtual Tour Settings](images/single-property-page/property-virtual-tour.png)